Bagnoud/cppcourse-brunel/README.md

 neuron.hpp
 neuron_unittest.cpp

+The current version reproduces the graph C of figure 8, described in Brunel, N J. Comp Neuroscience 2000.

 Constants such as time of the simulation can be changed in the file Constants.hpp

+./Neuron to run the simulation
+./neuron_unittest to run the tests

 Data will be printed on the file "data.txt"